ncguilbeault/BonZeb/README.md

 See the [Multi-animal Tracking](<Examples/Multi-animal Tracking>) folder for how to perform multi-animal free-swimming and head-fixed tracking.

-# Open-loop Free-swimming
+# Virtual Open-loop Free-swimming
-BonZeb provides examples for how to build and implement open-loop free-swimming behavioural assays.
+BonZeb provides examples for how to build and implement virtual open-loop free-swimming behavioural assays.

-See the [Open-loop Free-swimming](<Examples/Open-loop Free-swimming>) folder for how an open-loop free-swimming behavioural assay can be used and implemented.
+See the [Virtual Open-loop Free-swimming](<Examples/Virtual Open-loop Free-swimming>) folder for how ti implement virtual open-loop free-swimming behavioural assays.

 # Closed-loop Head-fixed
 BonZeb provides examples for how to build and implement closed-loop head-fixed behavioural assays.